julianmauro777/julianmauro777/README.md

 - 👋 Hi, I’m @julianmauro777
-- 👀 I’m interested in planes, programming, music, cooking, traveling
+- 👀 I’m interested in planes, programming, developing, music, cooking, traveling
-- 🌱 Currently studying for programming technician
+- 🌱 Currently studying for developer
-- 💞️ I’m looking to collaborate on some projects :P
 - 📫 How to reach me: maurojulian@gmail.com
 <!---
 julianmauro777/julianmauro777 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.